fwum/fwum/bugs.md

 - Function names are cut off during the parse
-- Random root node being added at the end of the AST
+- Random root node is being added by top-level elements
 - Dot operator does not work on left side of assignment